acetic acid

 Importance

-Off-flavour or taint in beer.
-Associated with a moderate degree of consumer rejection.
-Often described by consumers as ‘chemical’, ‘plasticy’ or ‘contaminated’.
+Styrene can be both an off-flavour and a taint in beer.
+It is associated with a moderate degree of consumer rejection in beer.
+It can be described by consumers as ‘chemical’, ‘plasticy’ or ‘contaminated’.

 CAS registry number